 Photo courtesy Cleveland Memory Project

-In the works for months, more than 500,000 LED light bulbs are used to make this year's Deck the Halls-themed displays a reality.
-Expect to also see a replica of the National Tree, which GE has lit for the last 57 years in Washington, D.C., along with a large, red ornament selfie station.
+In the works for months, more than 500,000 light bulbs were used to make the displays a reality.
+Expect to see a replica of the National Tree, which GE has lit for the last 55 years in Washington, D.C, as well as holiday designs from as far back as the 1920s.

 While you're waiting for the festivities to begin, take a walk down memory lane with vintage Nela Park holiday lighting photos right here.